ducminh02/Customer_Interaction_Analysis_API/README.md

 python3 manage.py migrate

-you can also manually add example log file into the database with command:
+you can delete and add example log file into the database with command:

+python3 manage.py flush

 python3 manage.py load_user_interactions